Notary fees when buying a house or apartment

 • Reduced rate for purchase of property for social rental: 7% (conditions)

-• Reduced rate for purchases by professional sellers: 4%(conditions)
+• Reduced rate for purchases by professional sellers: 6%(conditions, previously 4%)

 • Special regime of sales right for exchange of undeveloped estates: exempt, 6% or 10%(conditions)

 Note: A new construction home is subject to 12% registration tax on the land and 21% VAT on the construction(details).
 A home is a newly built home by law if someone has NOT lived in the home for at least 2 years.
 So a house that was built in 1980, but no one has ever lived in it, is a newly built house.
-This does not make sense, but is how the rule works.
+This is not logical, but is how the rule works.
+Brussels Capital Region: The registration fee rate is 12.5%.
+Since April 1, 2023, the first bracket of 200,000 euros has been exempt from registration fees.
+This is also called abattement.
+This amounts to an amount of 25,000 euros.
+To get this exemption, you must meet these conditions:

 PHOTO Article Notary fees when buying house or apartment_stamp